 There here are some of the recipes, some modifications and comments of the recipes contained in the book with modified directions and observations on making the recipes.
 Most importantly each recipe is photographed and not styled (Think McDonald’s Big Mac.
 Have you seen the photos?
 Have you seen the slop they actually throw in a box?
 It never looks like the pictures.)

 Here is the alphabetized list and the links to the recipes I’ve made so far.
-Within each recipe is a little bit of a “Betty Twist.”
+Within each post is a little bit of a “Betty Twist.”
 Things that can be added to make it more interesting.
 Try it the original way and then feel free to get creative.